DeviSuryaKumari/chord-dht/README.md

 <br>There will be a link.dat file that records the links between nodes for the network if the input arguments do not read network from file.

 # Group Member Contribution to the project
+This project is finished by Devi Surya Kumari Akula, Samaikya Tippareddy, and Wenfan Zhang.
+<br>The contributions for each group member are described below:
+<br>Literature Review: Equally Contributed by Devi, Sam and Wenfan
+<br>Initial Proposal: Devi
+<br>Status Report: Devi
+<br>Project Implementation:
+<br>- Wenfan implemented most of the coding.
+<br>- Devi and Sam assisted Wenfan with some of the coding.
+<br>Final Presentation & Demo: Devi
+<br>Final Report: Sam